AI SEO EXPERIMENTS

 What should I optimize for instead?

-The structural type of search, not the specific strings.
-When the AI decides to inject brand names, it injects different brands each time -- but it is still doing entity injection.
-When it compresses to keywords, it compresses to different keywords -- but it is still compressing.
+The structural type of search, not any specific string.
+When the AI decides to inject brand names, it injects different brands each time but it is still doing entity injection.
+When it compresses to keywords, it compresses to different keywords but it is still compressing.
 Match your content strategy to the type: PR for entity injection, SEO for compression, content marketing for evidence seeking, on-page optimization for narrowing.
+And build domain authority in your category -- different fan-out strings still hit the same search index, so dominant domains absorb all the string-level variation.

 Does ChatGPT always search the web?